OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/parallel_color.rst

       openmdao.core.tests.test_parallel_derivatives.PartialDependGroup

-And here we test that rev mode is faster than fwd mode when our 'slow' components have a delay of 2 seconds.
+And here we see that rev mode with parallel derivatives is roughly twice as fast as fwd mode when our 'slow' components have a delay of .1 seconds.
+Without parallel derivatives, the fwd and rev speeds are roughly equivalent.

 .. embed-test::
     openmdao.core.tests.test_parallel_derivatives.ParDerivColorFeatureTestCase.test_fwd_vs_rev